codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-android.md

 All Android applications have to be digitally signed before they are made available to the public to confirm their author and guarantee that the code has not been altered or corrupted since it was signed.
 There are several ways to set up code signing for Android apps.

 {{<notebox>}}
 This guide only applies to workflows configured with the **codemagic.yaml**.
-If your workflow is configured with **Flutter UI** please go to [Signing Android apps using the Flutter UI](../code-signing/android-code-signing).
+If your workflow is configured with **Flutter workflow editor** please go to [Signing Android apps using the Flutter workflow editor](../code-signing/android-code-signing).
 {{</notebox>}}

 ## Signing Android apps using Gradle